-People are blowing cinnamon on their front door on the first day of April – we explore why
+People are blowing cinnamon on their front door on the first day of October – experts tell us why we should be doing it too

-The ritual is a practice for many – spiritual experts explain what it means for our homes (and our wider well-being)
+Many people practice this ritual every month – spiritual experts explain what it means for our homes (and our wider well-being)

-Many believe we can set the precedent for a successful month by following an ancient ritual on the 1st – involving a staple spice: cinnamon.
+The crunchy leaves and crisp air of October are a sign that fall has arrived once again.
+Many believe we can set the precedent for a successful month ahead by following an ancient ritual on the 1st – involving a staple spice: cinnamon.

-Cinnamon may famously have its uses in the kitchen, but according to an ancient ritual, it also has its uses outside the home, especially around our front doors.
+Cinnamon may famously have its uses in the kitchen or you may use cinnamon to prevent mold, but according to an ancient ritual it also has its uses outside the home, especially around our front doors.
 And, while it may seem surprising that there is a correlation between our front door and this spice – the two are, in fact, related.

-Spiritual figures explain that the ritual has a meaning beyond the home, where we will experience the cinnamon's effects.
+Spiritual wellbeing experts explain that the ritual has a meaning beyond the home, where we will experience the cinnamon's effects.

-What does blowing cinnamon on your front door do?
+What does blowing cinnamon at your front door do?

 The expert explains that many people choose to blow cinnamon through their front door to 'attract abundance and prosperity throughout their entire home – and this ritual has stood the test of time.
 Cinnamon has been used for thousands of years in wealth-attracting rituals, so it has a lot of historical backing in this respect,' she says.